shyammarjit/shyammarjit/README.md

 <h1 align="center">Hi 🖐️, I'm Prashant</h1>
 <h3 align="center">I'm an Entreprenure, Full Stack MERN Developer and researching in Robotics Process Automation.</h3>

-- 🤝 I'm the Founder and Chief Executive of IIITians Network, the largest technical community of IIIT students.(https://iiitiansnetwork.com/)
+- 🤝 I'm the Founder and Chief Executive of LAB (learn and Become).(https://learnandbecome.com)

-- 🔭 I’m currently working on [Project COMET, another project to provide technical services to students.](https://projectcomet.in/)
+- 🔭 I’m currently working on Robotics, Machine learning, Artificial Intelligence and Control Systems.

-- 👀 I'm looking of for MERN Stack and React Native Developers to collaborate in this project.
+- 👀 I'm looking of for an open reaserch possition in my research areas.

 - 💬 Ask me about **Entreprenureship, Robotics Process Automation, IoT applications, Github Actions**

-- 📫 Contact me at **prashantkatiyar9777@gmail.com** or any of the social media links below
+- 📫 Contact me at **sujaykumarmarjit@gmail.com** or any of the social media links below

 - 🧘 I believe **I can create big ideas, but for implementation I've to build and lead a team.**